Frequently Asked Questions

 Q: What are your plans for the redevelopment of the existing site?

-To meet the growing demand for our services, we are rejuvenating our landholdings, consistent with our existing Part 3A masterplan approval, to create a new standard of healthcare for country kids and their families.
+To meet the growing demand for our services, we are rejuvenating the site to create proceeds that will allow us to deliver a new standard of healthcare for country kids and their families.

-We are delivering a beautifully integrated health and wellbeing “campus” that is inclusive, open, and innovative.
-It will be one that draws different people and local businesses together with high-end residential to support our work and create much-needed amenity for the community in which we reside.
+The vision is to create a beautifully integrated mixed-use development that is inclusive, open, and innovative.
+It will be one that draws different people and local businesses together, with a high-end residential community to support our work and improve the amenity for the community in which we reside.

-The campus will include a mix of health and lifestyle-related functions and services that contribute to our vision of delivering a campus focused on health and wellbeing the whole community can enjoy.
+The development will include a mix of lifestyle-related functions and services that contribute to our vision of delivering a place focused on health and wellbeing the whole community can enjoy, in addition to developing approx. 58 residential apartments, and revitalised accommodation in Drummond House.

-Q: What does the Campus mean for Royal Far West?
+Q: What does the redevelopment mean for Royal Far West?

 Q: Who owns the land?

-Royal Far West’s land located on Manly’s South Steyne has either been gifted to us, earnt or purchased in the interests of Royal Far West and is land we own as freehold title.
+RFW’s land located on Manly’s South Steyne has either been gifted to us, earnt or purchased in the interests of RFW and is land we own as freehold title.
+RFW will continue to own freehold as custodian of our land, and the apartments will be sold on a 99 year leasehold basis.

 Royal Far West has a responsibility to be a custodian of the assets that we have acquired over many years and the best way we can protect it is to develop it in the interests of country kids and families.

 The commencement of construction is dependent upon the relevant statutory approvals.
-The exact timing of the construction is therefore unknown but it is envisaged that construction will take a couple of years.
+The exact timing of the construction is therefore unknown, and it is envisaged that construction will take a couple of years.

 Q: Why did you choose the architects?

-We chose to partner with Glenn Murcutt and Angelo Candalepas as they are both highly respected and highly awarded architectural talent, both with an acute sensitivity and respect for the environment as well as an innate understanding of what it means to make great places to be.
+We chose to partner with Glenn Murcutt and Angelo Candalepas because they are highly respected and awarded architects with an acute sensitivity and respect for the environment, deep understanding of the Manly area, and innate understanding of what it means to create great places.

-Glenn Murcutt is an internationally recognised and greatly respected architect.
-He is Australia’s only Pritzker Prize winning architect (often referred to as architecture’s Nobel Prize).
+Glenn Murcutt AO is an internationally recognised.
+He is Australia’s only Pritzker Prize winning Architect (often referred to as architecture’s Nobel Prize).
 Glenn has a strong affinity to Manly having grown up in Clontarf and is an alumnus of the former Manly Boys High School.
-This strongly held local connection fortifies Glenn’s great understanding of Manly, its unique micro-climate and the community’s expectations
+This strongly held local connection fortifies Glenn’s great understanding of Manly, its unique micro-climate and the community’s expectations.

 Q: Who is the developer?

-We understand that creating a new campus that connects with and ultimately contributes to our local community, is of paramount importance.
+Royal Far West (RFW) is the developer.
+We understand that creating a new development that connects with and ultimately contributes to our local community, is of paramount importance.
 Since 1924 we have worked closely with the Manly community and will continue to do so into the future.

 Q: What is happening to Drummond House?